 Before Looking for a Home Loan – Take Advantage of Credit Check

-In many cases it is to your advantage to review your credit report/file, prior to looking for a home loan.
+In many cases, it is to your advantage to review your credit report/file, prior to looking for a home loan.
 Check your report/file for accuracy and completeness.
-You may find discrepancies which can be resolved, prior to locating a home and starting the loan process.
+You may find discrepancies that can be resolved, prior to locating a home and starting the loan process.
 Find out how to get your credit check and prevent future problems.

 Are You A Credit Risk?